Road closures: two for Worthing drivers over the next fortnight

 The latest expected works list, with notes from National Highways, shows that two closures are due to start over the next two weeks:

-• A27, from 10pm January 29 to 6am February 1, slight delays (under 10 minutes): A27 both directions Lyons Way, lane closures for signal works.
+• A27, from 8pm February 5 to 5am February 10, slight delays (under 10 minutes): A27 westbound, Shandon Road to Downlands Avenue, Multiway signals for City Fibre Work.

 • A27, from 8pm February 11 to 6am April 7, slight delays (under 10 minutes): A27 both directions Warren Road, Narrow lanes and temporary traffic signals for Lawrence Baker Ltd.